Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/normals.rst

 Well, it will just reverse the normals direction of all selected faces.
-Note that this allows you to precisely control the direction (**not the orientation**, which is always perpendicular to the face) of your normals, as only selected ones are flipped.
+Note that this allows you to precisely control the direction (**not** the orientation, which is always perpendicular to the face) of your normals, as only selected ones are flipped.